-With this came to an end the national revolt against the British so far as the erstwhile ruling, feudal classes of Kerala are concerned; the descendants of the Rajas, Naduvazhis, Desavazhis, etc., found that the new power that rose on the ashes of the old social order, of which their predecessors were the guardians, was too strong for them.
-What is more, the new power was such that, if only they were prepared to submit to its domination, they stood to lose nothing and to gain everything out of its stabilization.
-We, therefore, find that, after the suppression of Velu Thampi's and Pazhassi Raja's revolts, the feudal classes as a whole became loyal supporters of British rule.
+With this came to an end the national revolt against Britain, so far as the erstwhile ruling, feudal class is concerned; the descendants of the rajas, naduvazhis, desavazhis, etc., found that the new power that rose on the ashes of the social order of which their predecessors were the guardians, was too strong for them; what is more, the new power was such that, if only they were prepared to submit to its domination, they stood to lose nothing and to gain everything out of its stabilisation.
+We therefore find that after the suppression of Velu Thampi's and Payassi Raja's revolts the feudal classes as a whole became the loyal supporters of British rule,

-This, however, was not the case with the peasants and the common people who had magnificently rallied under the banner of revolt unfurled by Velu Thampi and Pazhassi Raja.
-For, as we have seen in the last chapter, their daily lives continued to become worse and worse; anti-imperialism was not for them (as it was for the feudal classes) a mere national sentiment but a question of daily life.
-It is true that being oppressed and unenlightened, they could not organize a successful struggle against the main enemy, or even see the real enemy, i. e., imperialism.
-Nevertheless, they were the people who suffered daily and hourly, from the concrete results of the operations of the enemy and hence were acutely conscious of the necessity for the practical struggle against the concrete manifestations of the feudal-colonial economy set up by the British rulers.
-Spontaneous peasant actions therefore started developing in Malabar.
+This however was not the case with the peasants and the common people who had magnificently rallied under the banner of revolt unfurled by Velu Thampi and Payassi Raja.
+For as we have seen in the last chapter, their daily lives went on becoming worse and still worse as each day rolled by; antiimperialism was not for them, as it was for the feudal classes. a mere national sentiment but a question of daily life.
+It is true that, being oppressed and unenlightened, they could not organise a successful struggle against the main enemy, or even see the real enemy, i.e., imperialism.
+Nevertheless, they are the people who suffer, daily and hourly, from the concrete results of the operations of the enemy and hence are acutely conscious of the necessity for the practical struggle against the concrete manifestations of the feudal-colonial economy set up by the British rulers.
+It was in this way that spontaneous peasant actions started developing in Malabar.

-It was in 1809 that Velu Thampi's revolt was suppressed and about the same time Pazhassi Raja was captured by the British.
-Within a quarter of a century of the suppression of these revolts broke out the first of the series of peasant revolts commonly known as the Moplah outbreaks (the first of these took place in 1836).

-The British rulers tried at first to suppress these outbreaks by employing the same tactics of terror as were found useful in suppressing the national revolt led by the erstwhile ruling feudal classes; they banished one of the leaders of the Moplah community (Syed Fazal Pookkoya Thangal) from India (1852) and enacted what is called the Moplah Outrages Act.
-The British adopted a policy of suppressing the Moplahs on the theory that Muslims as a community are anti-British.

-But, when they found they found that this policy did not yield the desired result but that outbreak after outbreak was taking place, they decided in the year 1870 to make proper investigations into the root causes of these disturbances.
-The officer who was appointed to make this investigation (Logan) reported that indiscriminate evictions and enhancements of rent on the part of the jenmis lay at the root of the disturbances.
+It was in 1809 that Velu Thampi's revolt was suppressed; and about the same time Payassi Raja was caught by the British.
+Within quarter of a century of the suppression of these revolts broke out the first of the series of peasant revolts commonly known as Moplah outbreaks (the first of these took place in 1836).
+The British rulers tried at first to suppress these outbreaks by employing the same tactics of terror as were found useful in suppressing the national revolt led by the erstwhile ruling feudal class; they banished one of the leaders of the Moplah community (Syed Fazal Pookkoya Thangal) from India (1852) and enacted what is called the Moplah Outrages Act.
+On the theory that Muslims as a community are anti-British and should, as such, be suppressed, the British followed a policy of suppressing the Moplahs.
+But, when they found that this policy did not yield the desired result but that outbreak after outbreak was taking place, they decided in the year 1870 to make proper investigations into the root cause of these disturbances.
+And the officer who was appointed to make this investigation (Mr. Logan) reported that indiscriminate evictions and enhancements of rent on the part of the jenmis lay at the root of these disturbances.

+NQK 7